osmarks/potatOS/README.md

 ### Boot process

-- normal ComputerCraft boot process - `bios.lua` runs `rom/programs/shell.lua` (or maybe multishell first) runs `rom/startup.lua` runs `startup`
+- Normal ComputerCraft boot process - `bios.lua` runs `rom/programs/shell.lua` (or maybe multishell first) runs `rom/startup.lua` runs `startup`.
-- `startup` is a somewhat customized copy of Polychoron, which uses a top-level coroutine override to crash `bios.lua`'s `parallel.waitForAny` instance and run its main loop instead
+- `startup` contains the PotatOS process manager, Polychoron, which uses a top-level coroutine override to crash `bios.lua`'s `parallel.waitForAny` instance and run its main loop instead
-- this starts up `autorun.lua` (which is a compiled bundle of `main.lua` and `lib/*`)
+- This starts up `autorun.lua` (which is a compiled bundle of `main.lua` and `lib/*`).
-- some initialization takes place - the screen is reconfigured a bit, SPF is configured, logfiles are opened, a random seed is generated before user code can meddle, some CraftOS-PC configuration settings are set
+- Miscellaneous initialization occurs - logging is opened, random seeds generated, and configuration adjusted.
-- The update daemon is started, and will check for updates every 300±50 seconds
+- The update daemon is started, and will check for updates every 300±50 seconds.
-- `run_with_sandbox` runs - if this errors, potatOS will enter a "critical error" state in which it attempts to update after 10 seconds
+- `run_with_sandbox` is entered - if this fails, potatOS will enter a "critical error" state in which it attempts to update after 10 seconds.
-- more initialization occurs - the device UUID is loaded/generated, a FS overlay is generated, the table of potatOS API functions is configured, `xlib/*` (userspace libraries) are loaded into the userspace environment, `netd` (the LAN commands/peripheral daemon) starts, the SPUDNET and disk daemons start (unless configured not to)
+- More initialization occurs - the device UUID is loaded/generated, a FS overlay is generated, the table of potatOS API functions is configured, `xlib/*` (userspace libraries) are loaded into the userspace environment, `netd` (the LAN commands/peripheral daemon) starts, the SPUDNET and disk daemons start (unless configured not to)
-- the main sandbox process starts up
+- PotatOS hooks the filesystem API to gate access based on the currently running process's capability level.
-- YAFSS (Yet Another File System Sandbox, the sandboxing library in use) generates an environment table from the overrides, FS overlay and other configuration.
-This is passed as an argument to `load`, along with the PotatoBIOS code.
+- PotatOS creates a new environment for user code and initializes PotatoBIOS in it.
-- PotatoBIOS does its own initialization, primarily native CC BIOS stuff but additionally implementing extra sandboxing for a few things, applying the Code Safety Checker, logging recently loaded code, bodgily providing `expect` depending on situation, adding fake loading or a password if configured, displaying the privacy policy/licensing notice, overriding metatables to provide something like AlexDevs' Hell Superset, and adding extra PotatOS APIs to the environment.
+- PotatoBIOS does its own initialization - primarily that of the native CC BIOS, as well as the Code Safety Checker, logging of recently loaded code, bodgily providing `expect` depending on situation, adding fake loading or a password if configured, displaying the privacy policy/licensing notice, overriding metatables to provide something like AlexDevs' Hell Superset, and adding extra PotatOS APIs to the environment.
 - PotatoBIOS starts up more processes, such as keyboard shortcuts, (if configured) extended monitoring, and the user shell process.
 - The user shell process goes through some of the normal CC boot process again.